 Although they are ABI compatible (have the same representation), complex types are handled quite differently in C and C++.
-In C there is the \Complex keyword that is used to specify complex types, in C++ there are templates complex< F > for all real types.
+In C there is the Complex keyword that is used to specify complex types, in C++ there are templates complex< F > for all real types.
 Syntactically it would be difficult to reconcile these, so we don't even try.

 Instead, we go the way of most modern programming languages by requiring them as mandatory builtin types.
-We introduce complex literals (with an additional i or I in the suffix) and as a consequence the complex types could simply be deduced by decltype specifications.
+We introduce complex literals (with an additional i or I in the suffix) and as a consequence the complex types could simply be deduced by typeof specifications.

-Predefined macros are added to deal with these constructs more comfortably: there are type macros (real\type(T)) and complex\type(T)) and value macros (real\value(x) and imaginary\value(x)).
-We assume that such macro names (with \type or \value) will not produce to much conflicts in user space.
+Predefined macros are added to deal with these constructs more comfortably: there are type macros (real_type(T)) and complex_type(T)) and value macros (real_value(x)) and imaginary_value(x)).
+We assume that such macro names (with type or value) will not produce many conflicts in user space.